jethromayuk/jethromay.com-2020/content/posts/8-elements-you-might-not-know-about/8-elements-you-might-not-know-about.md

 </details>
 ```

+The `<summary>` tag is supported in all browsers apart from Internet Explorer.
+View a detailed list of which browser versions this tag can be used in, [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary#Browser_compatibility).

 ## Time:

 The `<time>` tag represents a time or date value.
 Optionally, you may include a 'datetime' attribute which will translate the value into a machine-readable format.
 Using the `<time>` tag allows for better search engine results.